hazelcast/hazelcast-reference-manual/src/Lock.md

 }
 ```

 You can also specify a lease time when trying to acquire a lock: `tryLock(time, unit, leaseTime, leaseUnit)`.
 In that case, it tries to acquire the lock within the specified lease time.
 If the lock is not available, the current thread becomes disabled for thread scheduling purposes until either it acquires the lock or the specified waiting time elapses.
+Note that this lease time cannot be longer than the time you specify with the system property `hazelcast.lock.max.lease.time.seconds`.
+Please see the [System Properties section](#system-properties) to see the description of this property and to learn how to set a system property.

 ### Understanding Lock Behavior